DLFMetadataAssessment/MetadataBenchmarks/about.md

 permalink: /about/
 ---

 This site is dedicated to the study of benchmarks in metadata quality.
-As a part of the [Digital Library Federation Forum Assessment Interest Group Metadata Working Group](https://wiki.diglib.org/Assessment),the Metadata Quality Benchmarks subgroup formed in early 2018.
+As a part of the [Digital Library Federation Forum Assessment Interest Group Metadata Working Group](https://wiki.diglib.org/Assessment), the Metadata Quality Benchmarks subgroup formed in early 2018.

 Please contact the Metadata Quality Benchmarks co-leaders of this study with any questions.